lukaszpolowczyk/focus-button/README.md

 ## Problem

 1. Refresh page
+2. Press `Tab key` on the keyboard
-2. the "focused" button are focused
+3. The button are focused
-3. Press right arrow on keyboard
+4. Press `Right Arrow` on the keyboard
-4. the "focused" button loses focus
+5. The button loses focus

-**Question:** how to keep focus?
+**Question:** How to keep focus?

-GIF (I refresh the page and press the right arrow):
+GIF with this:

 ![lost-focus](lost-focus.gif "lost focus - sveltekit")